 Post-graduation, I ended up writing about business, the arts and hard news for Philly-area publications, and wrote a few pieces for Pacific Standard, Salon.com and Philadelphia magazine.

-It was torturous.
-I felt really passionate that I should be able to do work that I truly enjoyed without struggling to get by financially.
+I felt really passionate that I should be able to do work that I truly enjoyed while raking in the dough.
 (I firmly believe, by the way, that when something feels like it just has to be possible, it most definitely is.
 We could never imagine something for our lives that is actually impossible.)